formio/uag/README.md

 In order to run the UAG on a public domain, it is very important to provide the proper configurations so that any AI agent can properly authenticate.
 There are 3 different "domain" environment variables that matter, and it is important to understand how to configure them depending on your use case:

 #### PROJECT
-The ```PROJECT``` environment variable is used to establish a connetion from the UAG server to the project endpoint (for Enterprise) or OSS base url.
+The ```PROJECT``` environment variable is used to establish a connection from the UAG server to the project endpoint (for Enterprise) or OSS base url.
 This does NOT need to be a public DNS entry, but rather a URL that connects the UAG container to the Server container.
 The following examples illustrate how this would be configured.

 ##### Local connection to OSS Server
 If you are using a local connection, such as within a Docker Compose file, you can configure the ```PROJECT``` environment variable to point directly to the local url as follows.